entertainmenttechnology/Smith-MTEC3501-HD13-2025S/documents-Class/04_Detailed_Speculative_Proposal/03-Feedback on Other Proposals.md

 # **Instructions for Submitting Proposal Feedback on GitHub**

+You will submit feedback on every student's proposal as it stands.
-Follow these steps to **submit structured feedback** on a classmate’s proposal using the GitHub Issue Template.
+Follow these steps to **submit structured feedback** on each classmate’s proposal using the GitHub Issue Template.

 ---